Cheap Thrills: The Audio Drama EditionThe Dark Herald

 Where has the audience gone?

 That is the increasingly terrified cry in Hollywood.
 In past times, if one form of media lost customers, you didn’t have too much trouble figuring out where they went.
 Which was to another form of media.
-In the twenties radio bit in to publishing.
+In the nineteen-twenties radio bit in to publishing.
 In the fifties box-office receipts for weeknight showings, dropped severely, while the number of TVs in homes increased.
 CD sales fell through the basement at the same time that iPods started appearing under Christmas trees.
 DVD sales crashed about the time Netflix started offering this new service called “streaming.”

 But now, there is a very worrying trend.
 The media consumer isn’t watching broadcast TV, isn’t watching movies (obviously), but streaming service numbers are dropping too.